endo-do/Table-Class-Python/README.md

 The following is also documented in the code itself

-## How to specifiy Indexes correctly:

-When adding, removing or editing the content of the table, the headers dont count as a row/col so the first row will still have the index 0

-The specified index also works the same as in standart python list
-    - This means you can access the first element with 0, the second with 1 and so on
-    - You can also access the last element with -1, second last with -2, and so on

-## Data Structures:

-The table class supports different data structures when adding or editing content to the table or configuring the headers

-Supported structures are:
-- list_in_list
-- list_in_dict
-- dict_in_list
-- dict_in_dict

-## Settings of the table:
+## Parameters of the Table Class:

+The following are parameters of the Table Class

+- 'content': The content of the table.
+Supported data structures are listed below in the Data Structure Sections.

-- space_left and space_right (int) add spaces at the left and right side of each cell's content
+- 'space_left' and 'space_right' (int): Add spaces at the left and right side of each cell's content.

-- orientation (str) is orientate the cell's content to either the right ('right') or left ('left') side of the cell
+- 'orientation' (str): Orientates the cell's content to either the right ('right') or left ('left') side of the cell.

-- min_width and max_width (int) set a minimum or maximum width for the cells
+- 'min_width' and 'max_width' (int): Set a minimum or maximum width for the cells.
+    - If content isn't as large as min_width spaces will be added.
+    - If content is larger than max_width some of the content will be cut off and replaced with '..'

 - same_sized_cols (bool) sets the max_width for each cell to the largest width of the table to create a evenly spaced table